FredrikSjoberg/KFDataStructures/README.md

 KFDataStructures
 =========

-Heap, Queue and a TreeMap for swift
+Heap, Queue and a Lineage for swift
+TreeMap for Objective-c

 Also includes an older Objective-c version of TreeMap